 - Is your employer treating you poorly because you have work restrictions?

 There are many instances where these types of losses occur, and they are unfair.
-Our legal team wants to help you navigate these situations to ensure your rights remain protected in all cases.
+Our legal team wants to help you face these situations to make sure the rights of injured workers remain protected in all cases.
+Contact us today for help with your comp claim.

-Set Up a Free Consultation to Discuss Your Case with Us
+Set Up a Free Consultation to Discuss Your Comp Claim Case

-Turn to John Foy & Associates today to find out how we can help you.
-If you lost your job after filing for workers’ compensation, you may be able to file a claim against your employer.
-Though difficult to prove, our 25 years of experience is something you can count on.
+Does my employer have to hold my job if I’m on workers’ compensation?
+Turn to John Foy & Associates today to find out how we can help you uphold your job protection rights.
+If you lost your job after filing for workers’ compensation benefits, you may be able to file a claim against your employer.

 Contact us now to learn more about what we can do to support you.
 We offer a free consultation.
-There is no obligation to work with us, and you will pay us nothing if we do not win your case.
+There is no obligation to work with our compensation lawyers, and you will pay us nothing if we do not win your case.
+Visit our FAQs for more information.

 404-400-4000 or complete a Free Case Evaluation form